qcda1/MagAGS/README.md

 ## Setup

 1. In the Python code:
 Make sure you specify your lower and upper limit of SOC in the manage_gen() function.
 You can start with the current values and adjust to your needs.
+Refer to manage_gen.py source to see how to use the function with its input parameters.
 2. You will need to perform these changes in the ME-AGS-N configuration:

 ## Wiring diagram